nokia/ts-serialize-closures/serialize-closures/README.md

 # serialize-closures

-This package is a runtime library for that allows for arbitrary object graphs to be serialized, including variable-capturing functions. **Note:** only functions whose code has first been processed by `ts-closure-transform` are eligible for serialization.
+This package is a runtime library for that allows for arbitrary object graphs to be serialized, including variable-capturing functions. **Be aware** that only functions whose code has first been processed by `ts-closure-transform` are eligible for serialization.

+ ‼️ IMPORTANT ‼️ starting from version 1.0 this library is ESM.
+If you want to use serialize-closures in a CJS-based project, you will probably want to use a version < 1.0.

 `serialize-closures` defines the `serialize` and `deserialize` functions.
 These should work for any object graph as long as all source code has first been processed by `ts-closure-transform`.